 - the remote API is quick to respond

-Queries and filters in your ArcGIS client are translated in your custom data provider code into a query that your remote data source can understand.
+With the pass-through data loading pattern, queries and filters sent from your ArcGIS client are translated in your custom data provider code into a query that your remote data source can understand.
 The request is sent to this remote data source, and the response is used to update what is currently in memory in your ArcGIS client.
 See the use of query parameters at the bottom of this page and in the example here: MongoDB sample code.
 See the topic on Pass-through providers for more information.

 To create a custom data provider, open a command prompt on your